Gemma

 If you’re not running past patient mailings as part of your fundraising strategy, I urge you to reconsider.
 These mailings are one of the most effective acquisition tools available to NHS charities — and they’re often underused due to fear, complexity, or misunderstanding.

-Over the past 13 years, I’ve overseen more than 50 patient mailings.
 Here are five lessons I’ve learned that might surprise you — and help you unlock their potential.

-1. You Don’t Need an Ask to Raise Money
+1. You don’t need an Ask to raise money

-Lesson: The more personal and relevant the mailing, the stronger the response.
+The more personal and relevant the mailing, the stronger the response.

 Patients often say: